seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 What I can do can do no hurt to try,
 Since you set up your rest 'gainst remedy.
 He that of greatest works is finisher
-Oft does them by the weakest minister.
+Oft does them by the weakest minister:
+So holy writ in babes hath judgment shown,
+When judges have been babes; great floods have flown
+From simple sources, and great seas have dried
+When miracles have by the greatest been denied.
+Oft expectation fails and most oft there
+Where most it promises, and oft it hits
+Where hope is coldest and despair most fits.

 **KING**
 I must not hear thee; fare thee well, kind maid;